reTHINK-project/dev-msg-node-nomatrix/README.md

 ```
 docker images
 ```
-that you have a new image tagged as "dev-msg-node-nomatrix" in your image list.
+that you have a new image tagged as "msg-node-nomatrix" in your image list.

 ##### 3. Running the NoMatrixMN docker image